microsoftgraph/msgraph-sdk-php/README.md

 If you want to play around with the PHP library, you can get up and running quickly with the [PHP Connect Sample](https://github.com/microsoftgraph/php-connect-sample).
 This sample will start you with a little Laravel project that helps you with registration, authentication, and making a simple call to the service.

 ## Install the SDK
-You can install the PHP SDK with Composer.
+You can install the PHP SDK with Composer, either run `composer require microsoft/microsoft-graph`, or edit your `composer.json` file:
 ```
 {
     "require": {
-        "microsoft/microsoft-graph": "1.0.*"
+        "microsoft/microsoft-graph": "^1.0"
     }
 }
 ```